ErikHartman/erikhartman.github.io_old/posts/markdown-papers.md

 The magic sets in when you combine Markdown Preview Enhanced with [Pandoc](https://pandoc.org/).
 Pandoc is a versatile document converter and markup language processor that allows for the conversion between different document formats, and it integrates with Markdown Preview Enhanced.

-By specifying arguments in the header of your document, you can export your .md file to many other formats.
+By specifying arguments in the YAML-header of your document (see below), you can export your .md file to many other formats.
 I've used it for creating .docx and .pdf-files, and in both cases it has created well-stylized files.

 <div style="display: flex;">